How Much Horsepower Does A Cold Air Intake Add?

 Engine Exhaust

 Again, a performance exhaust is unlikely to have any substantial impact on your horsepower.
-However, it and the cold air intake will complement each other, with a much improved flow from start to finish.
+However, it and the cold air intake will complement each other, with a greatly improved flow from start to finish.

 Even if you don’t see any hp gain with the cold air intake and performance exhaust, your car will sound fantastic.
-If anything, be careful it isn’t too loud – you don’t want to receive a noise complaint or get pulled over by the cops.
+If anything, be careful it isn’t too loud – you don’t want to receive a noise complaint or get pulled over by the police.

 Forced Induction (Supercharger Or Turbocharger)